City-of-Helsinki/smbackend/README.md

 4. Setup the PostGIS database.

-Please note, we reqommend PostgreSQL version 13 or higher.
+Please note, we recommend PostgreSQL version 13 or higher.

 Local setup:
 First, ensure that the collation fi_FI.UTF-8 exists by entering the